|

 | M | nda::MemoryMatrix type. |

-| void nda::inverse2_in_place | ( | M && | m | ) |
+| void nda::linalg::inv_in_place | ( | M && | m | ) |

-#include <nda/linalg/det_and_inverse.hpp>
+#include <nda/linalg/inv.hpp>

 | M | nda::MemoryMatrix type. |

-| void nda::inverse3_in_place | ( | M && | m | ) |
+| auto nda::linalg::lu_in_place | ( | A && | a, |

-#include <nda/linalg/det_and_inverse.hpp>
+#include <nda/linalg/lu.hpp>

-Compute the inverse of a 3-by-3 matrix.
+Compute the LU factorization of a matrix in place.

 | M | nda::MemoryMatrix type. |